 sketches in a

-- All source files in UTF-8/Unicode character encoding with Unix-style line endings (LF), entabbed with spaces (two spaces per tab)
+- Encode source files in UTF-8/Unicode with Unix-style line endings (LF); entab with spaces, not tab characters

-Semantically structured text-based content to accompany all media elements (image,
+Present semantically structured text-based content to accompany all media elements

-screen.cssfile should be the Eric Meyer reset CSS styles
+screen.csswith the minified Eric Meyer reset CSS styles

 %) in your CSS; no